claroline/Claroline/Resources/doc/sections/plugins/themes.md

 Overwriting Claroline twig files
 --------------------------------

-In order to overwrite **Claroline** twig files from your plugin, you need first to [create a theme](#newtheme) and then create a theme folder in your plugin.
+In order to overwrite twig files from your plugin, you need first to [create a theme](#newtheme) and then create a theme folder in your plugin.

     Resources/views/theme/{bundleToOverride}/path/to/file.html.twig